 Dr. Robinson-Morris is an active member in several organizations including: Alpha Phi Alpha Fraternity, Inc., the American Association of Blacks in Higher Education (AABHE), the American Educational Research Association (AERA), the Association of Fundraising Professionals, (AFP), the African American Development Officers Network, and the National Association of Diversity Officers in Higher Education, to name a few.

-In keeping with his philosophy that we are all “multiplicities of one,” not only is he a board member of the Contemporary Arts Center New Orleans, he is also serving as guest curator of the 2021-22 season opening and annual Open Call exhibition titled, Behind Every Beautiful Thing: Encountering Bodies, Wrestling the Human Condition.
-The exhibition emerges following an unprecedented pandemic year, the heightened visibility of health inequity throughout the nation has elevated concerns about mental and physical well-being, the industrialization of medical practices, disease, illness, and (dis)/ability.
-It features multimedia artworks from 36 Gulf South artists and offers a deeply personal portrayal of artists’ experiences with health and illness, and the reverberating impact on the life, body, and psyche of the individual and their community.
+In keeping with his philosophy that we are all “multiplicities of one,” not only is he a board member of the Contemporary Arts Center New Orleans, Dr. Robinson-Morris was also invited to serve as guest curator of the 2021-22 season opening annual Open Call exhibition titled, Behind Every Beautiful Thing: Encountering Bodies, Wrestling the Human Condition.
+The exhibition emerged following an unprecedented pandemic year, the heightened visibility of health inequity throughout the nation has elevated concerns about mental and physical well-being, the industrialization of medical practices, disease, illness, and (dis)/ability.
+It featured multimedia artworks from 36 Gulf South artists and offered a deeply personal portrayal of artists’ experiences with health and illness, and the reverberating impact on the life, body, and psyche of the individual and their community.

-Dr. Robinson-Morris’ scholarly activity includes published peer reviewed articles in educational journals, a book chapter on higher education curriculum development and (de/) reform, presentations at academic conferences, and is the author of a research monograph titled, Ubuntu and Buddhism in Higher Education: An Ontological (Re)Thinking published by Routledge and released in 2019.
+Dr. Robinson-Morris’ scholarly activity includes published work in Lion’s Roar magazine, peer reviewed articles in educational journals, book chapters on racial equity in higher education amid the pandemic, and higher education curriculum development and (de/) reform, and presentations at academic conferences.
+He is the author of a research monograph titled, Ubuntu and Buddhism in Higher Education: An Ontological (Re)Thinking published by Routledge and released in 2019.
 In 2016, his dissertation was 1st place in the 2016 American Association of Blacks in Higher Education (AABHE) Dissertation Award competition.

 Dr. Robinson-Morris obtained his Bachelor of Arts in Communications – Public Relations from Loyola University New Orleans in 2006, Master of Public Administration (MPA) from the University of New Orleans in 2011, Ph.D. from Louisiana State University in 2015, and an Educational Specialist Certificate in 2016.
 He is a native of Galveston, Texas.